microsoft/AzureMonitorCommunity/Azure Services/Azure Monitor/OpenTelemetry/OTLP_Onboarding.md

 #### Set up DCR Associations

-Go to the DCR you created with either option inthe [Setup OTLP Collection step](#set-up-otlp-signal-collection).
+Go to the DCR you created with either option in the [Setup OTLP Collection step](#set-up-otlp-signal-collection).
 Follow the instructions here to simply set up the associations linking the DCR you created with either option above to the VM/VMSS/Arc compute resource(s) that are running the OTel SDK instrumented